 Experience the ultimate serenity and tranquillity on Nang Yuan Island, where you’ll find beautiful beaches, panoramic viewpoints, and some of Thailand’s best scuba diving sites.

-I have put together this complete guide of Koh Nang Yuan including how to get there and what to expect when you arrive.
+I have put together this complete guide to visiting Koh Nang Yuan including how to get there, how much it costs, and what to expect when you arrive.

 HOW TO GET TO KOH NANG YUAN?

 Koh Nang Yuan is only accessible by taxi boat and the most popular route to get to the island is by organizing a day trip from the nearby island, Koh Tao.
 The boat trip to the island from Koh Tao takes approximately 15-minutes across the channel.

 Here are a couple of options to book a day trip to Nang Yuan Island listed below:

 I found the easiest and cheapest way to get over to the island is to head down to the northern end of Sairee Beach where all the boats are lined up and find a local who has a boat that is willing to take you across the channel.

 My friends and I did exactly this and we were able to barter a price of 1000 Baht between the five of us (200 Baht per person) for a return trip.